-- · Most people with HSV are asymptomatic and undiagnosed - Diagnostics for asymptomatic HSV can produce false-positive results in HSV-negative people - Few prevention strategies exist to limit the spread of HSV - Available treatments may reduce and shorten duration of symptoms, but there is currently no cure
+- Current testing methodology does not distinguish between primary and recurrent infections, making routine notifiable disease surveillance extremely challenging - Most people with HSV are asymptomatic and undiagnosed - Diagnostics for asymptomatic HSV can produce false-positive results - Few prevention strategies exist to limit the spread of HSV - Available treatments may reduce and shorten duration of symptoms, and there is currently no cure

 HSV-1 and HSV-2 are among the most common STIs in the United States.1 HSV can spread from one individual to another during active herpes outbreaks through direct contact with lesions, saliva or skin in the oral area, or genital secretions or skin in the genital area.
-HSV can also spread through direct contact with a person who is infected but does not have symptoms if they are shedding the virus from the skin or mucous membranes.
-Symptoms and consequences of HSV-1 and HSV-2 can range from lesions or sores on the mouth, lips, or genitals, to eye infections, to more severe symptoms including brain and spinal cord complications or death (see Box 4).
+HSV can also spread through direct contact with a person who is infected but does not have symptoms if they are shedding the virus from the skin or mucous membrane.
+Symptoms and consequences of HSV-1 and HSV-2 can range from lesions or sores on the mouth, lips, or genitals, to eye infections, to more severe symptoms including brain and spinal cord complications or death (see Box 3).
 However, many individuals with HSV have no or mild symptoms.
 HSV-2 presents nearly exclusively as genital lesions, while HSV-1 can present as lesions on the mouth and lips or the genitals.
 HSV is a lifelong infection and can result in additional outbreaks at or near the initial site of HSV transmission.
-These recurrences can be spontaneous or triggered by various factors such as stress, fever, suppression of the immune system, and menstruation.3 Individuals who are immunosuppressed are more likely to experience more frequent and severe outbreaks and are less likely to respond to antiviral treatments.
+These recurrences can be spontaneous or triggered by various factors such as stress, fever, suppression of the immune system, and menstruation.
+Individuals who are immunosuppressed are more likely to experience more frequent and severe outbreaks and are less likely to respond to antiviral treatments.